-DEPARTMENT OF TRANSPORTATION OFFICE OF THE ASSISTANT SECRETARY FOR RESEARCH AND TECHNOLOGY BUREAU OF TRANSPORTATION STATISTICS OFFICE OF AIRLINE INFORMATION TECHNICAL REPORTING DIRECTIVE
+DEPARTMENT OF TRANSPORTATION BUREAU OF TRANSPORTATION STATISTICS OFFICE OF AIRLINE INFORMATION

-TITLE 14 CODE OF FEDERAL REGULATIONS PART 234 TECHNICAL DIRECTIVE #25
+TITLE 14 CODE OF FEDERAL REGULATIONS PARTS 234 TECHNICAL REPORTING DIRECTIVE #31 - ON-TIME PERFORMANCE

+ISSUE DATE: December 12, 2018

-ISSUE DATE: October 30, 2015 EFFECTIVE DATE: January 1, 2016
+EFFECTIVE DATE: January 1, 2019

-The Bureau of Transportation Statistics is issuing this Technical Reporting Directive to update the lists of reporting air carriers and reportable airports.
-There are 29 reportable airports for 2016.
+The Bureau of Transportation Statistics (BTS) is issuing this Technical Reporting Directive to update the lists of reporting air carriers and reportable airports, and to provide instructions for air carriers to report On-Time Performance data for codeshare flights that they market.
+All other reporting directions remain unchanged from those provided in Technical Reporting Directive #27.

 - I. Introduction

 - II.
 Applicability

 - III.
 Definitions

+- 1. Definitions

+- 2. Data Requirements for DOT On-Time Disclosure Reports

+- 3. Report Format and Instructions for On-time Disclosure Reports

+- 4. Data Requirements and Instructions for CRS Disclosure

+- 5. Reporting the Causes of Canceled and Delayed Flights

+- 6. Security Screening

+- 7. Gate Returns including Canceled Flights

+- 8. Diversions

+- 9. Procedural Statement

 - IV.
-Data Requirements for DOT On-Time Disclosure Reports

-- V. Report Format and Instructions for Mishandled Baggage Reports and On-Time Disclosure Reports

-- VI.
 Submission of Reports

-- VII.
-Record Retention
+- V. Record Retention

-- VIII.
-Data Requirements and Instructions for CRS Disclosure

-- IX.
-Reporting the Causes of Canceled and Delayed Flights

-- X. Security Screening

-- XI.
-Gate Returns including Canceled Flights

-- XII.
-Diversions

-- XIII.
-Procedural Statement